mon-recette/mon_recette_be/README.md

 ## API
 This application uses a free and unlimited api called [TheMealDB](https://www.themealdb.com/api.php).
 You don't need to sign up for a key, or use a key at all!
+It also utilizes caching and background workers; caching to make repeated search for terms or recipes quicker (memoization) and workers to handle actions that won't effect the main thread of the application.

 ## Why Use Mon Recette?